 Pits assistance and refuelling will be in accordance with Series/Championship and/or Supplementary Regulations.
-A mandatory speed limit of 60 kph will apply in the Pit Lane for all practice sessions and races.
+Unless otherwise advise in Final Instructions or by Bulletin the mandatory speed limit of 60 kph will apply in the Pit Lane for all practice sessions and races.